SihaoCheng/WD_models/README.md

 'H'           | pure-H atmosphere
 'He'          | pure-He atmosphere

-## The main function `load_model`
+## The output of function `load_model`

-This function reads a set of cooling tracks assigned by the user, and it returns several sets of grid data for plotting the contour of WD parameters on the H--R diagram and functions for mapping between photometry and WD parameters.
-It also returns the data points read from the cooling tracks, so that the user may customize other transformations between these parameters and broadband photometry.
+The function `load_model` returns a dictionary, which contains several sets of grid data for plotting the contour of WD parameters on the H--R diagram and functions for mapping between photometry and WD parameters.
+It also returns all the data points read from the cooling tracks, so that the user may customize other transformations between these parameters and broadband photometry.

-### Args:

-low_mass_model:     String.
-Specifying the cooling model used for low-mass WDs (< about 0.5Msun).

-middle_mass_model:  String.
-Specifying the cooling model used for middle-mass WDs (about 0.5-1.0Msun).

-high_mass_model:    String.
-Specifying the cooling model used for high-mass WDs (> about 1.0Msun).

-spec_type:          String. {'H', 'He'} Specifying the atmosphere composition.

-HR_bands:           (String, String). *Optional* The passbands for the color and absolute magnitude on the H--R diagram.
-It can be any combination from the following bands: G, bp, rp (Gaia); u, g, r, i, z (SDSS); U, B, V, R, I (Johnson); J, H, K (2MASS).
-Color should be in the format of: 'bp-rp', 'G-bp', 'U-B', 'u-g', 'G-i', etc. Absolute magnitude should be in the format of: 'G', 'bp', 'U', 'u', etc.

-HR_grid:           (xmin, xmax, dx, ymin, ymax, dy). *Optional* The grid information of the H-R diagram coordinates BP-RP and G.

-logteff_logg_grid: (xmin, xmax, dx, ymin, ymax, dy). *Optional* The grid information of the logteff--logg coordinates for the table interpolation of the atmosphere synthetic colors.
-Since the DA cooling track have a turning-back of color index below around 3500 K, the user should set the first element >= 3.5.

-interp_type_atm:    String. {'linear', 'cubic'} Linear is better for interpolating WD cooling tracks.

-interp_type:        String. {'linear', 'cubic'} Linear is better for interpolating WD cooling tracks.

-for_comparison:     Bool. *Optional* If true, cooling tracks with very similar masses from different models will be used, which might lead to strange result of interpolation.
-E.g., the Fontaine2001 model has m_WD = [..., 0.95, 1.00, ...], and the MESA model has m_WD = [1.0124, 1.019, ...].
-If true, the Fontaine2001 1.00Msun cooling track will be used; if false, it will not be used because it is too close to the MESA 1.0124Msun track.

-### Returns:

-A Dictionary.
 The keys of this dictionary are:

-#### Interpolation results
+### Interpolation results

     ========================================================================
       category   | interpolated values on a grid | interpolated mapping